diagrams/diagrams-doc/manual/diagrams-manual.rst

 different point.

-Although it is a bad idea to *conflate* vectors and points, we can certainly *represent* points using vectors. ``diagrams`` defines a newtype wrapper around vectors called `Point`.
+Although it is a bad idea to *conflate* vectors and points, we can certainly *represent* points using vectors.
+The `vector-space-points`:pkg: package defines newtype wrapper around vectors called `Point`.
 The most important connection between points and vectors is given by `(.-.)`, defined in `Data.AffineSpace`:mod:.
 If `p1` and `p2` are points, `p2 .-. p1` is the vector giving the direction and distance from `p1` to `p2`.
 Offsetting a point by a vector (resulting in a new point) is